shikha9031/currency-flag/projects/currency-flag/README.md

 };
 ```

-> selectedVal($event) is a function which you can use it in ts file.
+> Note: selectedVal($event) is a function which you can use it in ts file.

 | Input                 | Values        |
 | -------------         |:-------------:|